swilshin/regression/README.txt

  - Depends only on numpy and scipy
  - Inline testing and documentation through doctest and epydoc

-Documentation and doctests can be completed on linux by running
+doctests can be run on linux by running

 epydoc regression -o regression/html